 Light, wispy bangs can be worn on thicker, textured hair to break up the hair's density around the face, or they can be worn on thinner hair to help effortlessly add shape to the overall haircut.
 Side bangs, blunt bangs, micro bangs, curtain bangs—they can all be cut to accommodate a lighter, wispier feel.
-We even tapped expert stylist Megan Giaimo of LA's La Vie Salon to get her input on what to consider as you approach what may be uncharted territory.
-"If you want something fun that'll incorporate new styles into your regular hair routine, wispy bangs can be a simple way to do just that," she says.
+We even tapped expert stylists Gregga Prothero and Megan Giaimo to get their input on what to consider as you approach what may be uncharted territory.
+"If you want something fun that'll incorporate new styles into your regular hair routine, wispy bangs can be a simple way to do just that," says Giaimo.

 Long, Piece-y Curls